Get Your Free 2025 Vacation Guide

 For something old that's new to you, spend the afternoon wandering the aisles of Florence's Palmetto Peddlers, where multiple vendors sell their retro and vintage wares.
 Or put on your walking shoes and tackle the 40 acres of Florence Flea Market.
 With more than 750 vendors, you're bound to find just about anything and everything.

-The Florence Veterans Park, located behind the Florence Civic Center, is a moving tribute to those who served or who are serving in the US military.
-Sculptures, a water wall and pool, plaques, an amphitheater and sculptures by Alex Palkovich make for a thought-provoking experience.
+Florence Veterans Park, located behind the Florence Civic Center, is a moving tribute to those who served or who are serving in the US military.
+A water wall and pool, plaques, an amphitheater and sculptures by world-renowned artist and former Florentine, Alex Palkovich, make for a thought-provoking experience.

 Evening